 SUMMER SCHOLARS SUPPORT

-- February 15: Registration for academic courses, Precollege Summer Institutes, or the UCLA Summer College Immersion Program (SCIP)available.
+- February 15: Registration for summer courses, Precollege Summer Institutes, or the UCLA Summer College Immersion Program (SCIP) available.

 - February 15: Summer Scholars Online Form available.

 - April 1: Summer Scholars Application due by 5PM.

 - April 28: Award announcements are emailed at 5PM.

 EligibilityTo apply for Summer Scholars Support, you must meet the following minimum eligibility criteria: